stabnet/Stab/README.md

 ## Software upgrades

-Aeon uses a software upgrade (hard fork) mechanism to implement new features.
-This means that users of Aeon (end users and service providers) should run current versions and upgrade their software as needed. **In contrast to Monero, there is no fixed schedule for hard forks, and the schedule for the next fork will be determined organically through community discussion.** The required software for these upgrades will be available prior to the scheduled date.
-Please check the repository prior to this date for the proper Aeon software version.
+Stab uses a software upgrade (hard fork) mechanism to implement new features.
+This means that users of Stab (end users and service providers) should run current versions and upgrade their software as needed. **In contrast to Monero, there is no fixed schedule for hard forks, and the schedule for the next fork will be determined organically through community discussion.** The required software for these upgrades will be available prior to the scheduled date.
+Please check the repository prior to this date for the proper Stab software version.
 Below is the historical schedule and the projected schedule for the next upgrade.
 Dates are provided in the format YYYY-MM-DD.